operatorequals/httpimport/README.md

 >>> # Importing from plain HTTP ...
 >>> httpimport.load('test_module', 'http://localhost:8000//')
 [!]
 Using non HTTPS URLs ('http://localhost:8000//') can be a security hazard!
-[-] 'httpimport.INSECURE is not set!
+[-] 'httpimport.INSECURE' is not set!
 Aborting...
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
   File "httpimport.py", line 302, in load